-Internal Audit's major goals for 2015 are:
+Internal Audit's major goals for 2016 are:

-- Complete audits focused on areas identified within both Internal Audit's Risk Assessment and the University's Enterprise Risk Management process; - Provide the University with value added recommendations to improve controls, mitigate identified risks and increase efficiency of operations; - Continue to develop our student intern program; - Implement a University-wide fraud, waste & abuse reporting hotline; - Provide training on internal controls, WA Ethics Law and other related subjects; and - Continue to lead the Pacific Northwest Higher Education Internal Audit Conference; - Continue to coordinate with and participate in the further development of the University-wide enterprise risk management framework.
+- Complete audits focused on areas identified within both Internal Audit's Risk Assessment and the University's Enterprise Risk Management process; - Provide the University with value added recommendations to improve controls, mitigate identified risks and increase efficiency of operations; - Continue our student intern program; - Create a long-term strategic plan for Internal Audit; - Implement a University-wide fraud, waste & abuse reporting hotline; - Contribute to the Compliance Support Program through participation as an advisor on the Compliance Coordination Team; and - Continue to participate on major system implementations as an advisor on oversight committees and complete pre/post implementation reviews.

-Audit Plan 2015
+Audit Plan 2016

-The University of Washington Internal Audit Plan for 2015 is designed to provide audit coverage across the entirety of the University, deploying Internal Audit resources in an effective and efficient manner.
+The University of Washington Internal Audit Plan for 2016 is designed to provide audit coverage across the entirety of the University, deploying Internal Audit resources in an effective and efficient manner.

 To focus on the appropriate areas, we considered the strategic plans and initiatives of the University.
 We identified the major operating units within the University (Schools, Colleges and Central Administrative units) and changes impacting each of these units.
-We then considered the top risks of the University identified in the annual Enterprise Risk Management (ERM) report to the Board of Regents.
-We also reviewed emerging risks within Higher Education, Healthcare and Information Technology as shared with UW Internal Audit while attending national conferences in September 2014.
+We then considered the top risks of the University identified in the Enterprise Risk Management (ERM) report to the Board of Regents.
+We also reviewed emerging risks within higher education, healthcare and information technology as shared with Internal Audit while attending national conferences in 2015.

-We continue to focus our audit plan and related projects on the highest risk areas identified in our IA risk assessment.
+We continue to focus our audit plan and related projects on the highest risk areas identified in our Internal Audit risk assessment.
 The Audit Plan was developed through the completion of a risk assessment project which included interviews with senior management, and review of strategic, financial and historical information regarding the University.